About the course

 Your learning will be underpinned by the internationally renowned research activities of our staff who are helping to shape understanding and practice across the criminal justice sector.
 Their expertise spans thought-provoking topics such as psychopathy, dark triad, sex offenders, domestic violence, personality disorders and evolutionary psychology.
 It all means your modules will feature latest thinking and contemporary materials.

 Guest speakers include professionals who have pursued a career in the criminal justice sector and who will share their own experiences of criminal psychology.

 Equipment and resources

-As a Criminal Psychology student, you’ll be based on the Derby Campus at One Friar Gate Square.
+As a Forensic Psychology student, you’ll be based at the Derby Campus.
 Offering the perfect environment for innovative and engaging teaching, it includes well-resourced lecture theatres, seminar rooms, computer laboratories and social learning spaces.

-You’ll be able to gain practical experience of investigative processes using our facilities which include a mock court room and replica police custody suite (expected completion November 2019).
+You’ll be able to gain practical experience of investigative processes using our facilities which include a mock courtroom and replica police custody suite.

 Because you’ll be working alongside students taking courses in subjects such as law, sociology and policing, there are many opportunities to share knowledge, expertise and experience.

 We will prepare you to become a competent researcher yourself, equipped with the skills to analyse data and policies critically and to contribute to original criminal psychology knowledge.